useblocks/sphinx-needs/docs/filter.rst

 .. note::

-   Following attributes are kept inside a need_part: id, title, links_back
+   The following attributes are kept inside a need_part: id, title, links_back

 This allows to perform searches for need_parts, where search options are based on parent attributes.